 The research was published online on March 19, 2019, in the journal Radiology.
 Read “The Potential Impact of Digital Breast Tomosynthesis on the Benign Biopsy Rate in Women Recalled within the UK Breast Screening Programme.”

 What is 3D mammography?

 Three-dimensional (3D) mammography (also called digital breast tomosynthesis, digital tomosynthesis, or just tomosynthesis) creates a 3D picture of the breast using X-rays.
 Several low-dose images from different angles around the breast are used to create the 3D picture.

 A conventional mammogram creates a two-dimensional image of the breast from two X-ray images of each breast.

-3D mammography is approved by the U.S. Food and Drug Administration (FDA), but isn’t yet considered the standard of care for breast cancer screening.
-Because it’s a newer technology, it may not be available at all hospitals and mammogram facilities.
+3D mammography is approved by the U.S. Food and Drug Administration (FDA).
+Still, because it’s a newer technology, it may not be available at all hospitals and mammogram facilities.